Restoration of Rights, Pardon, Expungement & Sealing

 (3) At any time after an acquittal.

-See above regarding automatic “sealing” of arrest records for low-level offenses after 10 years.
+See above regarding automatic removal from public record of low-level offenses after 10 years.

 There is no provision for juvenile expungement.
 Juvenile delinquency records may be sealed by the court the later of one year after the youth is released from the court’s jurisdiction or discharged from the Department of Corrections.
 S.D.
 Codified Laws § 26-7A-115.
 The court will grant a petition to seal upon a finding that there have been no subsequent adjudications, there are no pending charges for a serious offense, and the youth is rehabilitated.
 Id.
 Upon court order, limited inspection of sealed files remains available. § 26-7A-116.